Shahid Afridi: Confusion about age

-Shahid Afridi, who made his debut at 16 as per the records, had claimed that he was born in 1975 in his autobiography 'Game Changer'.
+Shahid Afridi, who made his debut at 16 as per the records, and was officially born in 1980, had claimed that he was born in 1975 in his autobiography 'Game Changer'.
 "Also, for the record, I was just nineteen, and not sixteen like they claim.
 I was born in 1975.
 So, yes, the authorities stated my age incorrectly", he wrote in his book.
 Although that created confusion as if he was born in 1975, it would have meant that he was 21 at the time of debut and not 19 as he wrote.
 Afridi later clarified that his autobiography's first edition carried the wrong year and it was confirmed that his year of birth was 1977.
 Afridi's claims created further controversy as this would have meant that Afghani batsman, Usman Ghani, would hold the record for the youngest centurion in ODI cricket which Afridi currently holds.

 Feud with Gautam Gambhir

 Afridi has been infamously involved in several on and off the field feuds with Indian cricketer Gautam Gambhir.
 On 14 November 2007, during an ODI between India and Pakistan, Afridi and Gambhir were involved in an altercation, followed by a heated argument, where on-field umpire Ian Gould intervened in between.
 Both Afridi and Gambhir were fined for the event, for conduct unbecoming and physical contact.

-Afridi again came to feud with Gambhir on Twitter, when the former tweeted about the unrest in Kashmir in April 2018, where he also tagged the United Nations.
-In response to the tweet, Gambhir replied by mocking Afridi and stated that he has no understanding about Kashmir.
-In response to criticism of Prime Minister Narendra Modi by Afridi in May 2020, Gambhir stated by tweeting that "Jokers like Afridi, Imran and Bajwa can spew venom against India & PM @narendramodi ji to fool Pak ppl but won't get Kashmir till judgment day!
-Remember Bangladesh?".

 In popular culture

-Irish pop group The Duckworth Lewis Method included a song called "Boom Boom Afridi" in their second album "Sticky Wickets".
+Irish pop group The Duckworth Lewis Method included a song called "Boom Boom Afridi" in their second album Sticky Wickets.